 Acknowledgment

-The parties acknowledge that the Government will only be bound by an Order if the Order is placed on an official Order form duly executed by an authorised signatory of the Government.

 The Government reserves the right to order from the Supplier, as and when required.

 The Government will be under no liability if it does not order any Goods from the Supplier during the term of this agreement.

 The Supplier acknowledges that this agreement is not an exclusive supply agreement.